oneapi-src/oneDNN/rfcs/20241205-graph-api-causal-mask/README.md

 Cons:

 - Adding multiple operations for masking increases the overall graph complexity.
-- The library needs to add three new operations to support a single causal mask, which may be excessive.
+- The library needs to add two new operations to support a single causal mask, which may be excessive.
 - This approach may require additional logical operations (e.g., LessThan, And) to be added if other mask types are needed in the future.